-The AI Glossary Every Leader Should Know
+The AI Glossary For Everyone.

 Guide to AI Terms (Explained Simply, Finally!)

-An HR leader recently asked me:
+Someone recently asked me:

 “Do I really need to understand all these AI terms such as tokens, GPT’s etc.?”